Home / Health Insurance / Articles / First Aid / First Aid for Electric Shock: Symptoms, Effects, Causes & Preventive Measures

 Contents

-An Electric Shock is a potentially serious injury that can take place in a scenario where an electric current goes via a human body.
+An electric shock is a potentially serious injury that can occur when an electric current passes through the human body.
 This can happen when a person comes in contact with a live source of electrical energy.
 It is a physical reaction to electrical currents passing through the body.

 Several sources of electricity can cause an Electric Shock, including power lines, lightning, electric machinery, electrical outlets, and household appliances.
 Besides the advent of Electric Shock, various other factors affect how severe an Electric Shock can be.
 These factors include:

-Length of the time in contact with the source of current
+Length of the time in contact with the source of the current

 Voltage